 The Core Integration Seminar (CIS) engages the Year Four Question: “Imagining the possible: What is our role in the world?” by offering students a culminating seminar experience in which students integrate the principles of Jesuit education, prior components of the Core, and their disciplinary expertise.
 Each section of the course will focus on a problem or issue raised by the contemporary world that encourages integration, collaboration, and problem solving.
 The topic for each section of the course will be proposed and developed by each faculty member in a way that clearly connects to the Jesuit Mission, to multiple disciplinary perspectives, and to our students’ future role in the world.

-This course explores the most up-to-date social psychological research and theory on interpersonal relationships, and how these relationships impact individual health and well-being, positively and negatively.
-Examples of topics explored in this course include the impact of loneliness on health and social functioning; forgiveness and sacrifice within intimate relationships; self-disclosure and social support.
+This course explores the most up-to-date social psychological research and theory on interpersonal relationships, with a specific focus how close relationships (and a perceived lack of social connection) impact individual health and well-being.
+Examples of topics explored in this course include the impact of loneliness on health and social functioning; forgiveness and sacrifice within intimate relationships; self-disclosure and social support; friendship; relationships and techonolgy.

 Emphasis on the theoretical aspects of psychological testing for test administration, construction, and evaluation.
 Either PSYC 460 or PSYC 462 (but not both) will count toward Psychology major and minor requirements.